expo/expo/docs/pages/versions/v36.0.0/react-native/network.md

 title: Networking
 ---

 Many mobile apps need to load resources from a remote URL.
-You may want to make a POST request to a REST API, or you may simply need to fetch a chunk of static content from another server.
+You may want to make a POST request to a REST API, or you may need to fetch a chunk of static content from another server.

 ## Using Fetch